How to Participate in the Streets to the Sea Challenge

 - Investigate Water Pollution at Your School

 Now it is time to investigate the school campus.
 The Challenge requires teams to conduct a watershed audit.
 An audit is a simple survey that will identify how water flows across the campus and potential pollutants that may be picked up as part of the water flow.
 Based on the results of the audit, trouble areas on the school campus are identified by the team.
 Generation Earth's Water Audit can be downloaded here, or you may contact our office to receive a hard copy.
 If you need assistance in conducting the campus water audit or understanding water pollution trouble areas, contact our office and staff will be available for consultation.

 Once the trouble areas on the school grounds have been identified, it is time to select a focus for your public education campaign.
 Your focus may be on a particular area within the school or on a particular pollutant.
 This will vary with each school.
 The only requirement is that it is relevant to your school and linked to the findings in the audit.

 It is a good idea to review the Streets to the Sea Challenge competition application forms as well as the campaign score card before developing your campaign.
-After all, if you know what questions you'll need to answer and how your work will be evaluated, you can better target your campaign.

 Now it's time for inspiration!
 Developing a creative campaign requires some imagination and thought.
 It is a good idea to create a short list of key messages as the foundation for your campaign.
 What do you want your audience to know, and most importantly, what action do you want them to take?
 Who is the audience at your school – students, faculty and/or local residents?
 Once you know your key messages and your audiences, you can determine what to say and where to say it to make the biggest impact.